 An IV or intravenous catheter is inserted into a vein to administer fluids, electrolytes, medications, blood products, antibiotics, lipids, or nutrition directly into the bloodstream.
 If the catheter becomes dislodged or moves out of the vein, the fluid that was being infused through it could now leak into surrounding tissue.
 When that occurs, it is called an IV infiltration.

 If an IV infiltrates, it should be recognized as soon as possible to prevent traumatic or permanent injuries to an arm, leg, hand or scalp.
 Once an IV infiltration is discovered, the fluids that are infusing must be stopped immediately.
-If the fluids are not discontinued, they could continue to seep into the tissue surrounding the vein, leading to swelling of the area.
-If too much fluid is allowed to leak into an area, it can lead to compartment syndrome with nerve, tissue or muscle damage.
-Some medications or fluids can be very irritating to the tissues, and an infiltration can lead to blisters, burns, necrotic, or dead, tissue or even amputation.
+If the fluids are not discontinued, they can continue to seep into the tissue surrounding the vein, leading to additional swelling and pain in the area.
+What’s more, some medications or fluids can be very irritating to the tissues, and infiltration can lead to blisters, burns, necrotic, or dead, tissue or even amputation.